ronakg/runner/README.md

 #### Job Resource Limitation

-Each job created using the library is resource limited using cgroups v2. cgroup name for all the jobs is called `runner`.
+Each job created using the library is resource limited using cgroups.
+The library combines all the resource control limitations of a job into a profile that defines what limits should be applied for cpu, memory and disk IO for the job.
+At the moment, only 1 profile called `default` is supported by the library.

-As mentioned in the requirements section, library limits access to 3 resources for each job - cpu, memory and disk IO.
-Library limits each job's resources by adding the job's PID to the `runner` cgroup -
+A new cgroup is created for each resource profile.
+Naming convention for the resource profile is `runner-<profile_name>`.

+Example cgroup `procs` files for `runner-default` profile -
-  - `/sys/fs/cgroup/cpu/runner/cgroup.procs`
+  - `/sys/fs/cgroup/cpu/runner-default/cgroup.procs`
-  - `/sys/fs/cgroup/memory/runner/cgroup.procs`
+  - `/sys/fs/cgroup/memory/runner-default/cgroup.procs`
-  - `/sys/fs/cgroup/blkio/runner/cgroup.procs`
+  - `/sys/fs/cgroup/blkio/runner-default/cgroup.procs`

 TODO: Decide the actual limits for cpu, memory and blkio.